 - (a) Authority: In accordance with 28 U.S.C.
-Section 1869(e)(2), and Local Rule 1.02, the following jury divisions are established within the Middle District of Florida: - (1) Tampa Jury Division - (2) Ft.
-Myers Jury Division - (3) Orlando Jury Division - (4) Jacksonville Jury Division - (5) Ocala Jury Division - (b) Composition of jury divisions: In accordance with Local Rule 1.02(b), the counties which comprise the Middle District of Florida shall be grouped into the foregoing jury divisions as provided in such Local Rule. - (1) The Jacksonville Division shall consist of the following counties: Baker, Bradford, Clay, Columbia, Duval, Flagler, Hamilton, Nassau, Putnam, St. Johns, Suwannee and Union. - (2) The Ocala Division shall consist of the following counties: Citrus, Lake, Marion and Sumter. - (3) The Orlando Division shall consist of the following counties: Brevard, Orange, Osceola, Seminole and Volusia.
+Section 1869(e)(2), and Local Rule 1.04, the following jury divisions are established within the Middle District of Florida:

+- (1) Tampa Jury Division

+- (2) Ft.
+Myers Jury Division

+- (3) Orlando Jury Division

+- (4) Jacksonville Jury Division

+- (5) Ocala Jury Division

+- (b) Composition of jury divisions: In accordance with Local Rule 1.04, the counties which comprise the Middle District of Florida shall be grouped into the foregoing jury divisions as provided in such Local Rule, which will become effective on November 1, 2025.

+- (1) The Jacksonville Division shall consist of the following counties:

+Baker, Bradford, Clay, Columbia, Duval, Flagler, Hamilton, Nassau,

-- (4) The Tampa Division shall consist of the following counties:
+Putnam, St. Johns, Suwannee and Union. - (2) The Ocala Division shall consist of the following counties: Citrus, Hernando, Lake, Marion and Sumter. - (3) The Orlando Division shall consist of the following counties: Brevard, Orange, Osceola, Seminole and Volusia.

-Hardee, Hernando, Hillsborough, Manatee, Pasco, Pinellas, Polk and Sarasota. - (5) The Fort Myers Division shall consist of the following counties: Charlotte, Collier, DeSoto, Glades, Hendry and Lee.
+- (4) The Tampa Division shall consist of the following counties: Hardee, Hillsborough, Manatee, Pasco, Pinellas, Polk and Sarasota. - (5) The Fort Myers Division shall consist of the following counties:Charlotte, Collier, DeSoto, Glades, Hendry and Lee.